FallDownTheSystem/modern-js/src/pages/new-es-features.md

 ```
 :::

-The other constructors work more or less the same, you pass in a locale string and an optional options object argument.
+The other constructors work more or less the same; you pass in a locale string and an optional `options` object argument.

 Internationalization features have been added outside of the `Intl` object as well.
 Object's can define a `toLocaleString` method, for example: